 Fragility fractures rarely occur in children, adolescents, premenopausal women, or men < 50 yr with normal gonadal function and no detectable secondary cause, even in those with low bone mass (low Z-scores on dual-energy x-ray absorptiometry [DXA]—see Bone density measurement).
 Such uncommon cases are considered idiopathic osteoporosis.

 Secondary osteoporosis accounts for < 5% of osteoporosis in women but probably more in men.
-The causes (see see Causes of Secondary Osteoporosis) may also further accelerate bone loss and increase fracture risk in patients with primary osteoporosis.
+The causes (see Table 1: Causes of Secondary Osteoporosis) may also further accelerate bone loss and increase fracture risk in patients with primary osteoporosis.

 Patients with chronic kidney disease may have several reasons for low bone mass, including hyperparathyroidism, renal osteodystrophy, and adynamic bone.